pffy/clockmath/README.md

 ## 35.1 Time Basics

 Time is simply a tool.

-No, no, no: not a manual tool, like ones at Home Depot.
+No, no, no: not a manual or power tool, like ones at Home Depot.

 Time is an abstract tool.
 Because it is an abstract tool, time is an interesting idea that can be applied to building or understanding other things.

 Again, time is simply a tool.

 When we think about tools, we often think about hammers, screwdrivers, and wrenches.
 Measuring tapes are also very useful tools.
 They help us measure distances between two points in space.

 Time is a valuable tool in a similar way.
 It was invented to help us measure the distance between moments.
 In order to conduct that measurement between moments, time requires a fixed point of reference, which is usually an event.

 In this workbook, we focus on solar events because they are reliable, recurring events.

 Here are some examples of time words that use a point of reference: yesterday, today, tomorrow, before, now, after, long ago, soon, and forever.

-Each of these words implicitly refer to some positive or negative distance from a fixed point of reference in time.
+Each of these words implicitly refer to some positive or negative distance from a **fixed point of reference** in time.

 Time on Earth is based on events related to the motion of Earth within our Solar system.
 From scientific evidence, we can use the following facts as first principles:

-There are 365 days in a year.
-Earth revolves around the Sun, once per year.
+  + **There are 365 days in a year.** Earth revolves around the Sun, once per year.
 This reliable, recurring event helps us track months and years on Earth.
-There are 24 hours in a day.
-Earth rotates about its axis, once per day.
+  + **There are 24 hours in a day.** Earth rotates about its axis, once per day.
 This recurring event allows us to track sunrise and sunset times, which are partly based on geolocation, as well as Earth's orbit around the Sun.

 These facts are integrated into human language.
 When clock time is mentioned, we implicitly use these first principles to describe the amount of time that has elapsed since a new day (midnight), a new month, or a new year.

 For example, colloquially, we say "7:30 AM" instead of saying "it has been 7 hours and 30 minutes since midnight" because it is more convenient and easier to comprehend.